 If you’ve been doing free projects for friends and family, it is time to start charging.
 Unless you are doing a quid-pro-quo barter, make them start paying up for your time and effort.

 Marketing yourself is one of the hardest parts of freelance work.
 Once you have a good list of clients, it is easy to ignore, as you don’t get any direct income from marketing.
 You can spend hours with no results, or you can spend a few minutes and land an amazing client.
 You never know, but if you are new or looking to expand, marketing is a must.

-You can start by listing yourself on major freelance work sites like UpWork.
+You can start by listing yourself on major freelance work sites like Fiverr and UpWork.
 I find UpWork to be awesome for hiring freelancers, but it is very competitive when applying for jobs.
-Build a top notch profile, take a couple of relevant tests, and respond very quickly if you want a chance to be hired for a job.
+Build a top-notch profile, take a couple of relevant tests, and respond very quickly if you want a chance to be hired for a job.
 Remember, you are competing with international workers, so you have to compete with them on rate as well as skill.

 I have also done well marketing myself within specific communities.
 Many of my first clients came from the Yakezie, as I mentioned above.
 As the personal finance blogging community has grown and shifted, I’ve followed to new Facebook groups and forums where I can connect with potential clients as a resident expert.

 Once you have a good client base, you will get occasional referrals.
 Always work hard to impress every single client, as you never know who they might send your way.
 I did a small project for a blogger friend once, and that friend has sent over a few very valuable clients.

 And never forget your own website.
 I funnel in clients through the main Narrow Bridge Media website, and also discuss how to hire me at Personal Profitability and my personal Eric Rosenberg website.